 - Don’t let any pieces of pottery touch one another as they are being moved.
 If they touch, they are more likely to break and surface textures will be damaged.

 - Make sure all your pieces of greenware are well packed and stationary, so they don’t rub and jostle.
 At the same time, it’s good to avoid cramming them in too tightly.
 Don’t accidentally crush them in your efforts to keep them steady.

 - Avoid stacking your items.
 Some potters recommend placing pieces inside one another if they fit to minimize movement.
 If you are pushed for space you might want to experiment with this, but most potters strongly advise against stacking.

 When pottery is stacked and you go over a speed bump, it is more likely to break.
 If your car is small (like mine!) and you have limited space, you might decide to stack your pottery.

 However, if you do, make sure the heavier pieces are at the bottom.
 And that all of your work is very carefully wrapped up.

 - Pack similar-sized items together, putting small items in one box and tall items in another.
 If you have a large piece, it’s a good idea to give this a box of its’ own.
 That way, if it does roll or fall, it won’t take out your smaller pieces too.

 What to do About Handles, Lips, and Rims

 A general point about transporting greenware with handles is to be thoughtful about where you position the handles.
 Some potters recommend pointing the handles into the corners of the box.

-Another tip is to place items with lips, rim down on a flat cushioned surface.
+Another tip is to place items with lips or rims downward on a flat cushioned surface.
 First, line your box with a soft material (see below for suggested materials).
-Then place your bowls, plates and platters face down.
+Then place your bowls, plates, and platters face down.